SpektraSystems/SQL-Database-Migration-Demo/README.md

 <img src="/images/migrate-project-settings.png">

 8. The assesment we uploaded in the above steps will be displayed.
+It might take some time for all the information to be loaded.

 <img src="/images/uploaded-report-migrate.png">